futoin/specs/final/ftn17_if_database.md

 3. An extra query option for template processing must be supported.
 4. If template processing is enabled, the placeholders must be replaced with actual values from previous queries.

+## 2.11.
+Additional helpers

+There are many uniqie database-specific features which may not be implemented in all types.
+A generic optional `Helpers` interface is provided.
+Each end user application must have full coverage unit test run to ensure that particular database flavour is supported, if helpers are used.

 # 3. Interfaces